 This entire physical world is temporary.
 It has a beginning and it has an end.
 This has been confirmed as we've seen entire solar systems explode and collapse into black holes.
 This illustrates that each universe is temporary - along with all of the planets and life forms - physical bodies - that live within each universe.

-"... but my words will never pass away.""Words" here is being translated from the Greek word λόγος (logos), which means teaching or doctrine according to the lexicon.
+What does 'my words will never pass away' mean?"Words" here is being translated from the Greek word λόγος (logos), which means teaching or doctrine according to the lexicon.
 In fact, "words" is a poor translation choice because Jesus is not speaking of "words" - he is speaking of his teachings.

 So why will his teachings "never pass away?"
 Because they are coming from the Supreme Being.
 Jesus confirmed this when he said: